Increment-Finance/peripheral-contracts/docs/src/contracts/SafetyModule.sol/contract.SafetyModule.md

 **Author:**
 webthethird

-Handles reward accrual and distribution for staking tokens, and allows governance to auction a percentage of user funds in the event of an insolvency in the vault
+Handles reward accrual and distribution for staked tokens, and allows governance to auction a percentage of user funds in the event of an insolvency in the vault

 ## State Variables